-\subsection{LSTM Architecture}
+\subsection{LSTM architecture}

-The Long Short-Term Memory network is a type of recurrent neural network (RNN) designed to address the limitations of standard RNNs when modeling long sequences.
-It incorporates a memory cell regulated by three gates—input, forget, and output—that control the flow of information over time.
+The LSTM network is a type of recurrent neural network designed to address the limitations of standard recurrent neural networks when modeling long sequences.
+It incorporates a memory cell regulated by three gates (input, forget, and output) that control the flow of information over time.
 These gates determine which information is retained, discarded, or passed to the next time step.

-The following formulation is adapted from standard LSTM definitions, using the approach by Hou et al., \citeyear{hou_machine_2023}.
+The following formulation is adapted from standard LSTM definitions, using the approach by \citet{hou_machine_2023}.
 At each time step \( t \), the gates are calculated as follows:

 In these expressions, \( x_t \) is the input vector at time step \( t \), and \( h_{t-1} \) is the hidden state from the previous time step.

-The weight matrices \( W_i, W_f, W_o \) and bias vectors \( b_i, b_f, b_o \) are learned during training.
+The weight matrices \( W_i, W_f, W_o \) and the bias vectors \( b_i, b_f, b_o \) are learned during training.
 The sigmoid activation function \( \sigma \) constrains the gate outputs to values between 0 and 1, effectively controlling how much information passes through each gate.
 The candidate cell state \( \tilde{C}_t \), which represents new information to be considered for memory update, is computed as:

 Here, \( W_c \) and \( b_c \) are the weight matrix and bias associated with the candidate state, and \( \tanh \) is the hyperbolic tangent activation function.
 The cell state \( C_t \) is updated by combining the previous state with the candidate state, modulated by the forget and input gates, respectively: